nickmhankins/my-dev-vm/readme.md

 # CentOS Dev VM
 Using Make to create repeatable Dev VM with Packer, Virtualbox, and Python to create a local emulation of Vagrant Cloud

+**To Do**:
+Add Vagrant commands to Makefile and update readme on use.

 ## Requirements
 * Packer
 * Vagrant